 This impressive bank has recently been converted to luxury apartments with a current one sold at over three million dollars.

-I found myself hungry again and took the subway back down to Chinatown to visit many of the takeout places and bakeries that were on my list to visit.
 I have been building up my blog, DiningonaShoeStringinNYC@Wordpress.com and wanted to see how many of them had stayed open post pandemic.
 Many of these little ‘hole in the wall’ restaurants are going strong as Chinatown is continuing to come back to life.